ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 ## Considerations when you delete F5 BIG-IP
 {: #f5_considerations-remove}

+Review the following considerations before you delete the service:

-Before you delete the F5 BIG-IP service, ensure that the existing BIG-IP VE configuration is removed correctly.
+* Before you delete the F5 BIG-IP service, ensure that the existing BIG-IP VE configuration is removed correctly.
 Specifically, network traffic must be routed around BIG-IP VE instead of through BIG-IP VE.
 Otherwise, the existing data traffic from your environment might be impacted.

+* If you installed the F5 BIG-IP service before VMware Solutions v4.0 and you then delete that service, you must manually remove the DNS entries.
+For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-remove-DNS-entries).

 ## Related links
 {: #f5_considerations-related}